Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 You can start using the plugin settings by going to Settings > Safe Directory from your WordPress dashboard after the plugin is activated.
 You will see only one option here.

 That’s it!
 The Directory browsing is disabled on your WordPress website.
-You can check it by adding the “/wp-includes” path at the end of your domain.
+You can verify this by adding the “/wp-includes” path to the end of your domain.

 Bonus: Disable Directory Browsing using Rank Math

 The plugin WP safely disable directory browsing hasn’t been updated for quite a while, even though it works perfectly.
-So we will also show you an example using an alternate plugin.
+We will also show you an example using an alternative plugin.

 As mentioned earlier in this article, you can disable using an SEO or a security plugin to disable directory browsing by editing the .htaccess file.
-Plugins like the Hide My WP Ghost and WP Encryption have a reliable option to disable directory browsing automatically.
+Plugins like Hide My WP Ghost and WP Encryption provide a reliable option to automatically disable directory browsing.

-But we will use the Rank Math SEO plugin in this section, as it is a viral SEO plugin that allows you to edit the .htaccess file in the free version.
-So let’s start by installing and activating the plugin once again.
+However, we will use the Rank Math SEO plugin in this section, as it is a popular SEO plugin that allows you to edit the .htaccess file in its free version.
+Let’s start by reinstalling and activating the plugin again.

 Install and Activate Rank Math

-After the installation is complete, Activate the plugin.
-You can start using the plugin now.
+After the installation is complete, activate the plugin.
+You can now start using the plugin.

-If you want to use any premium plugins, you must upload and install them manually.
+If you wish to use any premium plugins, you must upload and manually install them.
 We have a detailed guide on installing a WordPress plugin manually if you need further assistance.

 Edit .htaccess File Using Plugin Editor

 To edit the .htaccess file, go to Rank Math > General Settings from your WordPress dashboard and open the Edit .htaccess tab.
-The plugin has a dedicated text editor that allows you to edit the .htaccess file.
+The plugin includes a dedicated text editor for editing the .htaccess file.

-So enter the following code line at the file’s very end.
+Enter the following code line at the end of the file.

 Options -Indexes